valeriocaporalix/Base64Viewer/README.md

 2. Open the `index.html` file in a web browser.
 3. Paste a Base64 string into the input field.
 4. Click the "Convert" button to decode the Base64 string and display the image.
-5. The image size (in bytes) will be shown, and the image will be added to the history list.
+5. The image will be added to the history list and the size (in Kilo-bytes) will be shown there.

 ## Requirements